qmk/qmk_firmware/docs/squeezing_avr.md

 }
 #endif
 ```
-Both of them will overwrite the placeholder functions with a simple return statement to reduce firmware size.
+Both of these will overwrite the placeholder functions with a simple return statement to reduce firmware size.

 ## OLED tweaks